 Table of Contents

-Can I Register a Dog With DNA Test
+Can you Register a Dog with DNA Test?

 A dog DNA result is a genomic report that shows changes in genes, chromosomes, or proteins.
 A dog’s genetic test can confirm or rule out a suspected medical condition.
 It also reveals your pet’s chance of developing or passing a genetic disorder to the next generation.

 A dog DNA test is not accepted as proof of registry in most kennel clubs, but it serves as a rich source of valuable info that unravels your dog’s ancestry.
 It also explains some of the unique personalities it exhibits and shows its relationship with other closely related breeds.

 The result can be shared with your vet for advice on how best to care for your pet’s diet, exercises, and many more, to ensure it lives a long and healthy life.
 Some landlords may also request your dog’s breed information to ensure your pet is on their apartment-friendly dog list.

 Registries exist to record and maintain ownership and breeding records of purebred animals submitted to the registry.
 The records form the ancestry or pedigree chart of each registered animal.